American Civil War History Club

 Crusaders Against Cancer is a collection of Canisius students and teachers who work together raising money to aid in cancer research as well as educating our community on ways to be supportive of those suffering the effects of cancer.
 Some of our major fundraisers have included the Relay for Life benefitting the American Cancer Society, as well as our Annual 3v3 Basketball Tournament.
 This year we will be looking to expand into more community service opportunities and fundraisers through Roswell Park.
 Contact Mrs. Julie Hogan email@example.com.

 Crusaders for America’s Heroes are a group of students and faculty dedicated to raising awareness of and money for the vital work that WNYHeroes, Inc., does for veterans of all wars who live in the WNY region.
 We volunteer at the annual Red, White & Blue Gala, support families in the Adopt-a-Veteran-Family holiday program, and sponsor annual fundraisers and activities related to veterans’ issues.
 Contact Dr. Amy Kimmel at firstname.lastname@example.org.

 The Culinary Club meets once a month.
 Local restaurant chefs are invited to the meetings to teach their favorite recipes to students.
 The Culinary Club also serves the community, cooking annually for the Ronald McDonald House.
 For more information, contact Ms. Luciana Galante at email@example.com.

 The Drama Guild is comprised of students interested in participating in CHS theatrical productions.
 Students in the Guild participate as actors, singers, dancers, musicians, stage crew personnel, set construction and painting personnel, makeup artists, and stage managers.
 The Guild puts on a drama or comedy in the fall semester and a musical in the spring semester.
-For more information, please contact Mr. Bill Group at email@example.com.
+For more information, please contact Mr. Hayes at firstname.lastname@example.org.

 National Honor Society